-The biochemistry and molecular biology (B&MB) program at Dickinson is a rigorous course of study focusing on the junctions between the chemical and biological sciences.
+The biochemistry & molecular biology (B&MB) program at Dickinson is a rigorous course of study focusing on the junctions between the chemical and biological sciences.
 Students explore a wide array of topics, including gene regulation, protein structure and function, intermediary metabolism, genetics, developmental genomics, medical biochemistry, and thermodynamics.
 The program is interdisciplinary, requiring coursework in both the chemistry and biology departments, as well as a capstone research experience.
 Recent student projects have included investigations of:

 - Molecular regulation of carcinogenesis

 - Protein-nuleic acid complexes using newly constructed nucleic acid probes

 - Virus-yeast interactions using cutting-edge DNA microarray technology

 - Motility of cells using confocal laser microscopy

 - Plant biochemistry and the biosynthesis of toxic secondary metabolites